bhare-code/auto-event-picture-collector/README.md

     (sms) $ sudo apt upgrade

 NOTE: in many of the subsections below the first two commands from the list above are repeated.
 This is not necessary.
 They are included simply as a reminder that the commands are executed from within the virtual environment.
-### Test Nginx Web Server
+### Test NGiNX Web Server
 Navigate to the IP address of the Raspberry Pi from another device on the same LAN.
-The default Nginx webpage should appear.
+The default NGiNX webpage should appear.
 The text displayed will look similar to the following:

   ```
   Welcome to nginx!